Environmental communication: Limitations

 Robert Cox is a leader in the discipline of environmental communication and its role in the public sphere.
 Cox covers the importance of Environmental Communication and the role it plays in policy-making processes, advocacy campaigns, journalism, and environmental movements.
 Something that Cox overlooks in the importance of Environmental communication in the Public Sphere is the role visual and aural communication, electronic and digital media, and perhaps most glaringly, popular culture.
+Along with the aforementioned limitations the media plays a major role in the conversation around the environment because of the framing effect and the impact that it has on the overall perception of the environment and the discussion surrounding it.
+Framing is something that has been important to many movements in the past but it is more than just creating slogans and the like.
+George Lakoff argues in favor of a social movement approach similar to the feminist movement or the civil rights movement.